P-3 Visa: For Skilled Artists And Entertainers

 Schedule A Free Case Evaluation

-If you need help securing a work visa, call Fok Immigration Law at 408-606-8911 to schedule a free initial case evaluation.
+If you need help securing a work visa, call Fok Immigration Law at 408-212-7014 to discuss your options with an experienced business immigration attorney.
 You can also contact us online.
 Based in San Jose, we serve clients throughout California.